pfroysdon/pfroysdon.github.io/_pages/reading-rack.md

 -----------------------------------------------------------------------------------
 # Recent Reads

+- [The Physical Principles of the Quantum Theory](https://amzn.to/3Z124ct)  This is a collection of lectures presented by Heisenberg at the University of Chicago in 1929.
+What an amazing set of lectures.
+Interestingly, his primary contributions at the time (bringing linear algebra and calculus into the realm of physics) was saved as an Appendix, and it is nearly half of the book -- the first 104 pages are the lectures, and the following 80 pages are the mathematical foundations.
+As he stated in the Preface, he wanted to conduct the lectures with only the necessary math and equations, presumably out of respect for the "old guard" (see my notes on the book "Uncertainty: Einstein, Heisenberg, Bohr, and the Struggle for the Soul of Science") 09/24
+- [Uncertainty: Einstein, Heisenberg, Bohr, and the Struggle for the Soul of Science](https://amzn.to/3lx3jCI)  This is a great book that describes the tension between the "old guard" Einstein and Bohr and the "new" with Heisenberg.
+It was not until recently and certainly in this book did I finally understand that physicists at this time were not great mathematicians as well.
+Of course I read that Feynman said he studied math for the rest of his life because he was "bad at math", but so too were Einstein and Bohr.
+In fact, in this book the author highlights the math used by Heisenberg as the primary contention that Einstein had with the "new physics", he said "It makes no sense".
+Heisenberg used linear algebra (quite new at the time) and calculus to describe the phenomena of quantum theory and the "uncertainty principle".
+This book also paints Bohr as a very harsh man, and this is the first and only time I have read that about him, all other authors write about how quiet and humble he was and completely unaware of his surroundings, but none have said that he was harsh or mean.
+This might the consequence of Bohr being the doctoral advisor for Heisenberg.
+Nevertheless, these are all great men of physics, and this was a great book.
+08/24
 - "Mathematics for the Practical Man" - J. E. Thompson.
 Printed in 1931, re-printed in 1943.
 This series of 5 books "Arithmetic", "Algebra", "Geometry", "Trigonometry", "Calculus" are all excellent.
 I found these books after reading that Richard Feynman learned math from these books (he checked them out from a local library in New York and taught himself math using these books).
 These are all excellent books and I highly recommend them to anyone learning or refreshing mathematics.
 These books use a very practical approach to junior high and high school level math with great descriptions and illustrations. **I wish I had these books as a youth.** 08/24
 - "Lectures on Theoretical Physics" - A. Sommerfeld.
 Printed in 1951.
 This series of 5 books are based on the physics courses Sommerfeld taught for 40 years: "Vol I - Mechanics", "Vol II - Mechanics of Deformable Bodies", "Vol III - Electrodynamics", "Vol IV - Optics" "Vol V - Thermodynamics and Statistical Mechanics".
 These are excellent books written by a "father of physics" that taught and mentored 7 Nobel laureates.
 These books use a very practical approach to university level physics with great descriptions and illustrations. **I wish I had these books as a youth.** 08/24
 - [A Mind at Play: How Claude Shannon Invented the Information Age](https://amzn.to/3UMWqum) - I really enjoyed this book.
 I was well aware of the contributions by Claude Shannon (he created the field of Information Theory), but I was not aware that after his seminal papers and book that he literally spent the rest of his life exploring things completely unrelated to information theory, e.g., the physics of a unicycle and juggling (or more correctly, the physics of juggling while riding a unicycle), etc. 08/24
+- [Niels Bohr's Times, In Physics, Philosophy, and Polity](https://amzn.to/42se2im)  This book paints a picture of an odd and quiet man of incredible physics.
+This is a fast read and worth the time.
+07/24
 - [Six Easy Pieces: Essentials of Physics Explained by Its Most Brilliant Teacher](https://amzn.to/4bHneTI) - This is a great book for the novice in physics, taught by one of the best teachers in physics.
 If you read this, I also encourage you to [watch the corresponding lectures](https://www.feynmanlectures.caltech.edu/) so that you can hear this contents of this book in the voice of Feynman, with his characteristic tone and tenor.
 07/24
 - [John von Neumann / Functional Operators Volume I--Measures and Integrals 1957](https://press.princeton.edu/books/paperback/9780691079660/functional-operators-am-21-volume-1) 07/24
 - [AI for Defense and Intelligence](https://amzn.to/4bIZKxa) - This is a good summary of many topics around the field of AI, from basic description of various AI models and their applications to topics of hardware, AI ethics and Law.
 There are however, many typos in the book, several sections are generated by ChatGPT, and the author claims as AI several standard math or statistics or statistical learning methods (they are not AI); this is very misleading and confusing to new readers in this field.
 That said, I would recommend this book as a first read to folks in leadership positions who engage with AI teams or professionals.
 07/24